 Note how the song is mistitled in the body of the postcard's message (as "Oh My, Oh My").
 Thanks again, Ed!

 If you wrote to Nez in the mid-1980s during the second wave of Monkeemania, this is the postcard you received back via the Pacific Arts Corporation.

 If you wrote Peter in 1989, this is the postcard (with a brief message on the back) that one would receive in return.

 I received this photo when I joined a Monkees fan club at some point in the mid-1980s.
-In those days I wondered when and where this picture was taken.
-Though I'm not sure what city, the photo was actually snapped coming off an airplane during the promotional tour before the debut of the television show in September 1966.
-Anyone know the city, by chance?
+In those days I wondered when and where the picture was taken.
+The photo was actually snapped coming off an airplane in New York City during the promotional tour before the debut of the television show in September 1966.

 Micky Dolenz Live!